Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Formality: Stepping through the cases

 Again, this homogeneous space rationally is a product of odd-dimensional spheres and formal, in particular.

 Let us now assume that $n$ is even.
-With the analogous arguments we derive that all the rational homotopy groups of $\SO(n)$ which are represented by symmetric polynomials in the $t_i^2$ are mapped bijectively to the corresponding ones in $\SO(2n)$.
-There remains the class $x_{n}$ represented by $t_1\cdot \ldots \cdot t_{n/2}$ and the minimal model looks like
+With the analogous arguments we find that all the rational homotopy groups of $\SO(n)$ which are represented by symmetric polynomials in the $t_i^2$ are mapped bijectively to the corresponding ones in $\SO(2n)$.
+There remains the class $x_{n}$ represented by $t_1 \cdots t_{n/2}$ and the minimal model is

 with $\dif(v'_{2n-1})=x_{n}^2$ and $\dif$ vanishing on all other generators.
-(The first property is due to the fact that $t_1\cdot \ldots \cdot t_n$ maps to $t_1^2\cdot\ldots\cdot t^2_{n/2}$ under the morphism induced on the cohomologies of classifying spaces by diagonal inclusion.)
+(The first property holds, since $t_1\cdots t_n$ maps to $t_1^2\cdots t^2_{n/2}$ under the morphism induced on the cohomologies of classifying spaces by diagonal inclusion.)
 Thus, the space rationally is the product of odd-dimensional spheres with exactly one even-dimensional sphere and again formal.